-Only use Texaco Rando 46 Hydraulic Oil or Compatible Fluid like ISO32.
+Only use Texaco Rando 46 Hydraulic Oil or compatible fluid like ISO or AW #46 from a brand name manufacturer.
 Non-compatible fluids could cause damage to unit or serious injury.

 CHARGER INSTRUCTIONS

 See Ride-On Safety Guidelines for charger safety and instructions.